Catholic Church in Liechtenstein

 The Catholic Church in Liechtenstein is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

-Around three quarters of the population is Catholic.
+The Catholic Church is the official state religion of Liechtenstein in accordance with its constitution.
 Prior to 1997, the principality was part of the Swiss Diocese of Chur.
-In 1997, the Archdiocese of Vaduz was created, covering the whole of the principality.
-The first and to date only archbishop is Wolfgang Haas.
+In 1997, the Archdiocese of Vaduz was created, covering The first archbishop was Wolfgang Haas.